corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tuv/tuv-behavior.md

 # Transaction Validator Utility behavior

-This section describes the steps that the TUV goes through when processing transactions present in a specified database.
+This section describes the steps that the TUV goes through when validating transactions present in a specified database.

 1. Upon startup, the utility connects to the specified database.
 2. If it is not able to connect to the database, it exits with an error message.
 3. It loads the following:
     * If `-l` or `--load-tx-time` CLI option is given, it loads last known processed transaction.
     * If `-i` CLI option is given, it loads transaction ID(s) for reverification.
 4. It loads transaction processing class to process transactions.
 5. It starts reading transactions from the database.
 6. It submits transactions to an executor which processes them in separate threads using the loaded process class.